 Cadets at Youngsville Rescue and EMS come from a variety of backgrounds and age groups.

 Some are adults with other careers who just want to try something new.
 Many of them later complete their EMT training and become fully certified and functioning members.
 Other cadets are high school and college students who are completing volunteer hours for academic programs or patient contact hours for nursing, paramedic, or medical school programs.
 Some of our cadets join after having left emergency services work many years ago.
 They join as cadets just to help reorient themselves to current EMS trends while they work to regain old certifications and licenses to re-enter the field.
 Many of our cadets are EMS students who join as cadets during their EMT training.

 Ready to apply?

-Send application as an email attachment to firstname.lastname@example.org.
+Fill out, sign, and scan the requisite forms.
+Send completed application as an email attachment to firstname.lastname@example.org.
 Further directions will be provided on submitting reference forms and parental consent forms once your application is reviewed.

 Please do not submit paper applications unless there are extenuating circumstances, as this slows down processing of the application significantly.
 Contact the training officer directly if you must submit a paper application so we can ensure it reaches the appropriate personnel in a timely manner.